OpenTOSCA/opentosca-vintner/docs/docs/sofdcar/profile.md

 ## TOSCA SofDCar Extended Profile

 The extended normative TOSCA type definitions contain additional high-level type definitions which are derived from the core type definitions.
-These types mainly concern specific communications, such as CAN, and ECUs, such as Arduino.
+These types mainly concern specific communications, such as CAN or FlexRay, but also ECUs and HPCs, such as Arduino or Raspberry Pi.

 --8<-- "sofdcar/tosca-sofdcar-profile-extended.md"